cardboard-iguana/cardboard-iguana.com/log/2022-04-19-itprotv-comptia-security-plus.md

 * Disaster Recovery Policies (who does what during recovery)
 * Service Level Agreements

-(One of these things is not like the others…)
+(One of these things is not like the others...)

-One thing to keep in mind here is how to handle *active* sabotage or additional losses during the recovery efforts…
+One thing to keep in mind here is how to handle *active* sabotage or additional losses during the recovery efforts...

 ### Continuity of Operations Planning

 A.k.a. business continuity planning (but for government).

-Active succession planning is highlighted here, though in my experience it’s often neglected in the corporate world (but maybe I’ve just never interacted with the right corps).
+Active succession planning is highlighted here, though in my experience it's often neglected in the corporate world (but maybe I've just never interacted with the right corps).

 Tabletop exercises are used here too.